 Mega-merger in the food retailing sector

 PwC acted as a key adviser for a deal between Pyaterochka and Perekrestok, Russia’s two leading food retailers, whose merger was announced on 18 April 2006.
-The merged X5 Retail Group is controlled by Perekrestok’s main owner, Alfa Group.

 This deal required expertise in several areas: audit, tax structuring, tax due diligence and business modelling.
 This was a joint achievement by PwC’s Advisory, Assurance and Tax teams.
 Based on long-term relationships built up by different PwC service lines with Alfa Group and Perekrestok, PwC was able to understand the client’s requirements and suggest sound solutions within demanding deadlines.

 The deal is notable for its size – USD 1.37bn – and because it was a landmark merger that heralded further mega-deals in the retail sector.

 One of the most attractive sectors in 2006, both for the financial and strategic investors, was the pharmaceuticals market in Romania.
 This is estimated by Cegedim to be worth around EUR 1.6bn in 2006, in terms of wholesale prices.

 Ranbaxy Laboratories, India’s largest pharmaceutical company and one of the top ten generic drugs makers has acquired 96.7% stake in the Romanian drugs maker Terapia from the US private equity firm Advent International for USD 324m.
 Based on management information, the price paid for the takeover of the Romanian pharmaceutical company is 11.6 times the value of Terapia‘s operating income for the last 12 months.